 Students must complete INDS 100 College Success for 1 credit hour in the first semester or online session that they are enrolled.

-Biblical Studies Major
+Biblical Studies Major 48 sem. hrs.
 Students desiring a cross-cultural concentration must choose THEO 253 for one of their theology electives